Skatteetaten/ao/docs/USERGUIDE.md

 **_Work In Progress_**
 # What is AO
-A command line interface for the Boober API.
+AO is a command line interface for the Boober API.
+It is used to
   * Deploy one or more ApplicationId (environment/application) to one or more clusters
   * Manipulate AuroraConfig remotely
   * Support modifying AuroraConfig locally
   * Manipulate vaults and secrets

 # General
-AOC works by connecting to the Boober API.
+AO works by connecting to the Boober API.
 Authentication is handled by sending an OpenShift token in the HTTP header.
 The token is obtained by using the OpenShift API.
 It is also possible to use a token obtained by the oc command ("oc whoami -t") if you paste it into the ao config file or use the --token or -t flag available on all commands.